 The Finance Programme

-The BGI’s finance programme seeks to address market failure in access to finance through a series of educational and funding initiatives.
-The same team that originated, campaigned for and won Video Games Tax Relief is developing a new production fund for cultural games:
+The BGI’s finance programme seeks to address market failure in access to finance through a series of educational initiatives:

 Opportunities from the games sector